 Production of fruit concentrate

-Plants of medicinal sponges belonging to the category of adaptogens can be consumed directly.
+Plants of medicinal fungi falling within the category of adaptogens can be consumed directly.
 Types that are inedible for their hard consistency (including the most famous healing sponge - glossy gloss) have to be powdered before ingestion.
 The powder is used either in capsules or in the natural state, mixed in a glass of lukewarm water.
 Another option is the preparation of leachate ("tea") from comminuted or plaited peppers.

 Medicinal fungi can also be prepared from concentrate.
 Unlike myeloma processing technology, where concentration is a necessary step to remove excess solution and agar ballast , the fertility concentration is an optional, rewarding process.
 The leachate prepared from a certain amount of fertilizer with a particular solvent (water, alcohol or other organic solvents) is concentrated by evaporation.
 It can then be reconstituted into a powder form and, using the appropriate drug carriers, again processed into capsules, tablets or other dosage forms.